Texas Boater Registrations

 Boat registration in Texas is required by law if you own a vessel.
-Registering a boat is a process that can be completed through the Texas Parks and Wildlife Department (TPWD).
-Boat owners should be aware of any boat registration exemptions that exist and what paperwork is required for a new boat registration in Texas.
-Learn how to register a boat and the requirements for registration through the bullet points below:
+Registration is a process that can be completed through the Texas Parks and Wildlife Department (TPWD).
+Boat owners should be aware of any exemptions that exist and what paperwork is required for a new boat registration in Texas.

 Requirements for Boater Registration in Texas

 Boat owners wondering how to register a boat in Texas should learn the steps necessary to complete the process.
 Boat registration can be completed through the Texas Parks and Wildlife Department (TPWP) or a tax collector office.
 TPWD boat registration is required for all motorized boats, sailboats at least 14 feet in length and United States Coast Guard documented vessels.